Join the Southeast TTC’s Collaborative Virtual Summit!

 Print Media

 About this Resource: Given the large geographic area and diverse population of the Southeast region, the Southeast MHTTC recognizes that mental health priorities and training needs vary across providers, centers, communities, and states.
 With this context in mind, we assessed the mental health priorities of our region to inform our future TTA offerings.
-We focused on the ways in which we could further align the expertise and capacity of the Southeast MHTTC with the priorities and TTA needs of the providers and leaders in the Region IV States.
-This report outlines key findings from our assessment that will guide the enhancement of our TTA offerings and expand upon the reach of our current work.
+This infographic briefly outlines key findings from our assessment report that will guide the enhancement of our TTA offerings.
+For additional information, the full assessment report can be found here.

 Follow us on Social Media